Wokiri/JS-For-loops/README.md

 ### Some points of information:
 - A fair deal of these concepts are learnt from [MDN Website](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
 - I intend to use practical demos.
-Now, I know there are a myriad of options taht arrive at the same results for which you shall herein see.
+Now, I know there is a myriad of options that can arrive at the same results which you will herein see.
 Please share them for it will be interesting to explore the various possibilities.
 - Please pardon any 'git bad practice' that you may come across in this Repo (you're likely to meet them).
 Kindly be sure to point them out.
 - My choice of writing about loops is because at the time of writing this I was covering that topic with my 'student.'
 - This first series will not necessarily require DOM interactivity hence you can use node js for the JS_Loops.js file.